Alibaba IPO underwriters earn $300 million in fees, 1.2 percent of deal

 The company will pay $121.8 million in fees, while selling shareholders are set to pay another $178.6 million, according to the filing.

-Citigroup Inc, Credit Suisse Group AG, Deutsche Bank, Goldman Sachs Group Inc, JPMorgan Chase & Co and Morgan Stanley acted as joint bookrunners of the IPO.
+Citigroup Inc (C.N), Credit Suisse Group AG CSGN.VX, Deutsche Bank (DBKGn.DE), Goldman Sachs Group Inc (GS.N), JPMorgan Chase & Co (JPM.N) and Morgan Stanley (MS.N) acted as joint bookrunners of the IPO.

 (Reporting by Elzio Barreto; editing by Keiron Henderson)